 When you first start your photography career, you may already have an idea of the sort of photography you prefer.
 If you are not a very social person, you may edge towards product photography as it means you do not have to interact with many people during your photoshoots and would only communicate with people when collecting and submitting the work.
 On the other hand, if you love the social side of life, then maybe photographing people could be your style.
 It is all personal preference and finding the right avenue before jumping too deep into the side hustle will guarantee that you actually enjoy yourself while also making money.

 Product Photography is one of the most common types of photography that newcomers get involved in.
 With many small, local businesses, and plenty of easy ways to practise and hone your skills, product photography is the easiest avenue to delve into.
 In product photography, you are essentially taking photos of items, whether it is clothing, cars, shoes, food, or anything else that is being sold by your client.
-These photos are then used for things such as social media posts, websites, newsletters, and so on.
+These photos are then used for things such as social media posts, websites, newsletters, or even for print on demand dropshipping with your images involved in the product..
 The client pays for the collection of images as a whole, with multiple variations of each product photographed from different angles.

 We mentioned that product photography is easy to practise, and this is mainly due to the ease of access to products in your own home.
 If you think you are going to focus on clothing company product photography, you can take photos of your own clothing to get used to the framing and lighting for different material types, colours, and sizes of clothing items.